dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 Microsoft Intune includes built-in settings to use PKCS certificates for access and authentication to your organizations resources.
 Certificates authenticate and secure access to your corporate resources like a VPN or a WiFi network.
 You deploy these settings to devices using device configuration profiles in Intune.

-For Imported PKCS certificates, see [Imported PFX Certificates](certficates-importedpfx-configure.md).
+For information about using imported PKCS certificates, see [Imported PFX Certificates](certficates-importedpfx-configure.md).

 ## Requirements